 Irritable Bowel Disease

 Milk thistle could very well be one of the most powerful natural supplements you can give your dog.
-The overall liver function is critical for your dog’s overall health.
+Along with the ability to boost the immune system, the benefits to overall liver function are critical for your dog’s overall health.
 The liver is self-healing, but that doesn’t mean the liver will work and heal on its own.
 With the assistance of milk thistle, your dog’s liver can begin to heal and rebuild while protecting with antioxidant powers as well as supporting in bile production to breakdown unnecessary fats in the digestive system.
 With anti-inflammatory properties and disease-fighting antioxidants, your dog’s health could improve with milk thistle.

 Talk to your veterinarian about uses and doses for your dog based on condition, symptoms, and your dog’s weight.
-A typical dose could be up to 175mg with a silymarin content of at least 80% per capsule or dose.
+A typical dose under the monitoring of your vet could be up to 175mg with a silymarin content of at least 80% per capsule or dose.
 Milk thistle is easy to find in health food stores or with your local veterinarian.
 Your dog will enjoy a dose sprinkled on their food with each meal or hidden in a treat a few times a day.
 Spreading out doses with meals is more effective than one dose per day.